JuliaMolSim/Molly.jl/docs/src/docs.md

 You can also use a [`TriclinicBoundary`](@ref).
 Simulations in 2 dimensions should use a [`RectangularBoundary`](@ref).

-The [`vector`](@ref) function gets the vector from one coordinate to another accounting for periodic boundary conditions by using the minimum image convention:
+The [`vector`](@ref) function calculates the vector from one coordinate to another accounting for periodic boundary conditions by using the minimum image convention:
 ```julia
 vector(coords[1], coords[2], boundary)
 ```